-Banking in Indonesia could be an exercise in patience for expats, but once getting used to how things are done in the country it will become easier to navigate the financial side of life in Indonesia.
+Banking in Indonesia could be an exercise in patience, but once expats become more accustomed to the way things are done in the country it will become easier to navigate the financial side of life in Indonesia.

 Money in Indonesia